Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of artifacts and activities (e.g., slides/visuals, research articles, case studies, videos) that clearly identify and define the critical skills and components in Grades 3-5 (e.g., multisyllabic decoding, morphology, fluency, language comprehension, text comprehension, writing).
+• Evidence in the professional learning of artifacts and activities (e.g., slides/visuals, research articles, case studies, videos) that clearly identify and define the critical skills and components in Grades 3-5 in alignment with the framework(s) used in the professional learning (e.g., multisyllabic decoding, morphology, fluency, language comprehension, text comprehension, writing).

-• Evidence in professional learning of the importance of continued decoding, fluency, comprehension, and writing instruction in addition to necessary interventions.
+• Evidence in the professional learning of the importance of continued decoding, fluency, comprehension, and writing instruction as reflected in research regarding upper elementary students.

 2 points:

-• Professional learning includes practice with this critical area to support growth of secondary literacy skills, including connections to a specific HQIM and, if applicable, opportunities to extend application.
+• Professional learning makes connections to HQIM and, if applicable, opportunities to extend application..

 1 point: